 Luminova Framework

-The environment configuration file controls how your application behaves.
-It stores key settings that help you run the app differently in development, staging, or production without changing the code.
+The environment configuration file (.env) controls how your application behaves.
+It is used by both core Luminova modules and your application.
+The file stores key settings that allow you to run the app differently in development, staging, or production environments without changing the code.

 Managing Environment Variables

-Luminova makes it easy to read, set, and update values in your .env file.
+Luminova makes it easy to read and write values in the .env file.

 Setting Variables